TIMBERLINE STUDIOS PRESENTS

 "Fight for Humanity's Future.
 Yours Is Negotiable."

-A top-down 5-player co-op persistent war game.
+5-player co-op on a hostile moon.
 Mine Chronite.
 Seal rifts.
 Hold the line.
 The war never stops.

 // THE WAR

-A 38-hex map of the moon Veris.
-It never resets.
+20+ hexes across 4 zones at Early Access.
+The map never resets.
 Every session leaves a permanent mark.
 Structures you build survive.
 Territory you neglect corrodes.
 Enemy infrastructure grows on abandoned hexes.
 The next squad to drop into your hex inherits the battlefield exactly as you left it.

 // THE SESSION